apache/hadoop/hadoop-hdds/docs/content/concept/OzoneManager.md

 * Key reads are simpler, the client requests the block list from the Ozone Manager
-* Ozone manager will return the block list and block tokens which allows the client to read the data from nodes.
+* Ozone manager will return the block list and block tokens which allows the client to read the data from data nodes.
 * Client connects to the data  node and presents the block token and reads the data from the data node.